DoubleDoc/Hubitat/HS-FLS100+-G2 Floodlight/readme.txt

 But, the manual incorrectly states the temperature calibration is Deg.C.

 Light Level Sensor
-In a low-light (subdued office) enclosed environment: two of three indicated 50-80 Lux readings.
-There was a large Lux report offset for one unit-9 and 10 Lux.
+In a low-light (subdued office) enclosed environment: two of three indicated 50-80 lux readings.
+There was a large lux report offset for one unit-9 and 10 lux.
 This affects local light activations for both motion and the dusk-dawn operation.
-The manual indicates a minimum setting of the control parameter threshold at 10 Lux for determinging dusk status.
+The manual indicates a minimum setting of the control parameter threshold at 10 lux for determinging dusk status.
-In a heavy cloud covered afternoon: 900 Lux reported.
+In a heavy cloud covered afternoon: 900 lux reported.
 This is the maximum report per the manual.
+Night readings in dark are zero lux.
 So, the light sensor appears biased toward low-light situations typical of evenings/mornings and saturates at fair levels.

 Motion Sensor
 Testing using the 'Low'(6 meter) sensitivity:
+Mounted high-about 12 ft up over vegetation.
 Vehicle and people sensing at 2 times that distance.
+Few false motion events.
+Testing at night, 30-40 Deg.F. and no wind.
-This unit is mounted high-about 12 ft up over vegetation.
-At this height, few to no unexplained motion events.
-This testing at night, 30-40 Deg.F. and no wind.
+Mounted at 8 ft up and over a concrete drive then (12 ft) tall vegetation.
+A few unexplained motion events.
+Testing at night, 30-40 Deg.F. and no wind.
-A few unexplained motion events on a sensor mounted at 7 ft up and over a concrete drive then vegetation.
-This testing at night, 30-40 Deg.F. and no wind.
+Mounted at 7 ft up over bed 3ft bed with adjacent (2 ft range) tall and narrow conifer in side view, 10 ft concrete drive, then lawn and taller vegetation.
+Many false alerts.
+Testing at night, 30-40 Deg.F. and almost no wind.
-Testing using the 'High' (20 meter) sensitivity with the same two sensors and setup:
+Testing using the 'High' (20 meter) sensitivity with the same sensors and setups:
--in process
+Mounted high-about 12 ft up over vegetation.
+Reliable vehicle sensing at distance, and no false reports.
+Testing at night into morning, 25-40 Deg.F. and no wind.
+Mounted at 8 ft up and over a concrete drive then (12 ft) tall vegetation.
+Detected squirrel crossing drive.
+Single false event.
+Testing at night into morning, 25-40 Deg.F. and no wind.
+--pending